AdobeDocs/commerce-cloud-service.en/help/_includes/templated/cloud-cli-ref.md

 ### `--schema`

 The schema to use.
-Omit to use the default schema (usually &quot;main&quot;).
+Omit to use the default schema (usually "main").
 Pass an empty string to not use any schema.

 -  Requires a value